afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l3-feat-match9.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- This means that any feature in image two with a distance greater than Delta to $f1$ , is not considered a match even if it has the minimum distance to $f1$ among all the features in image two.
+- This means that any feature in image 2  with a distance greater than Delta to $f1$ , is not considered a match even if it has the minimum distance to $f1$ among all the features in image 2 .

 **Brute Force Feature Matching - Algorithm update**